fthdgn-gh/website/content/blog/meta/index.en.md

 Anyway, the subject here is not AI, but meta itself.

 Like it said on the wiki page, the whole premise is "X about X", and that's it.
 Writing about writing, watching about watching, reading about reading.
-Go ahead, try it and have some thoughts about it for me if you haven't already, would you?
+Go ahead, try it and have some thoughts about it if you haven't already, would you?